LukaSpelberg/SmartBinder-Manual-IoT/README.md

   }
 }
 ```
-Most of this code works nicely, but we need to change specifically how we set the colors on our LEDstrip and how we tell it to show them.
-These two lines are the culprits on both for loops: ```setAll(r,g,b); showStrip();`` Our ledstrip always wants us to define what the color of every pixel needs to be, in this code, they just casually ask it to set everything to one color, but thats not the correct Syntax.
+Most of this code works nicely, but we need to change specifically how we set the **colors** on our LEDstrip and how we **tell** it to show them.
+These two lines are the **culprits** on both for loops: ```setAll(r,g,b); showStrip();`` Our ledstrip always wants us to **define** what the color of **every pixel** needs to be, in this code, they just casually ask it to set everything to one color, but thats not the correct **Syntax**.
 Also, showstrip is not the correct syntax for our ledstrip either.
 So what we're going to do is replace those lines in BOTH for loops.
 ```
   for (int i = 0; i < NUMPIXELS; i++) {
     pixels.setPixelColor(i, pixels.Color(r, g, b));
       }
     pixels.show();
 ```
-Copy this, and paste it.
+Copy this, and **paste it.**
->⚠️ Make sure that you replace the lines for both the for loops.
-The FadeInOut consists of a forloop that makes the color fade in, and a forloop that makes the color fade out, its important that we adjust to both loops.
+>⚠️ **Make sure** that you replace the lines for both the for loops.
+The FadeInOut consists of a forloop that makes the color fade in, and a forloop that makes the color fade out, its important that we adjust to **both loops**.

-Now that we have the cool effect that we need for the LEDS, its time to implement our actual card interaction!
+Now that we have the cool effect that we need for the LEDS, its time to implement our actual **card interaction!**
 I've written this code for that:
 ```
  if (digitalRead(BUTTON_PIN) == HIGH) {